 This course will allow you to gain experience in the art of chair caning and seat weaving.
-It is suitable for those wanting to work commercially, either as part of an upholstery or restoration business or for a hobby, as well as those with a chair they want to repair themselves.
+It is suitable if you want to work commercially, either as part of an upholstery or restoration business or for a hobby, as well if you would like to restore the chair yourself.

-You'll be shown how to peg the completed seat and apply a beaded trim if appropriate for the seat.
-Finally, the cane seat will be given a protective dye or wax.
+You'll be shown how to finish the completed seat and apply any trim if appropriate for the seat.
+Finally, the seat will be given a protective dye or wax.

 By the end of the course, you will have learnt to:

 It is important to let us know which style of chair you are learning with so we can ensure the correct notes and materials are prepared.

 The course is suitable for upholstery students, furniture design students and craft enthusiasts, with beginner to intermediate levels of experience.

 "Rachael South was a true pleasure to meet and learn from.
 I really enjoyed her pacing and process.
 We all had plenty of time and attention from Rachael to focus on our individual projects.
 I would gladly come back for more."

 |Course dates||Course will be rescheduled to summer 2021|